 Enjoy this meditative activity with our printable templates.

-Work together to create a simple mandala, a circular, symmetrical symbol used in some religious traditions to focus the mind and create a sense of peace.
-Our friend Todd Hoover, a doctor who contributes his time working in India, has this to say about how mandalas help us keep the little upsets in our life in perspective:
+Our friend Todd Hoover, a doctor who contributes his time working in India, has this to say about how mandalas can keep the little upsets in our life in perspective:

 “The Tibetan Buddhists have a wonderful tradition where they create mandala paintings out of colored sands.
 These paintings can take days or even weeks of painstaking and diligent effort to complete and are magnificently intricate and beautiful to behold.
 Then, at an appointed time, the painting is swept away, demonstrating the impermanence of life.”